 P. rufus is listed as Vulnerable on the IUCN Red List, based on an estimated population reduction of over 30% in the last three generationsIUCN, 2016

-Research conducted by the SEED Madagascar Conservation Research Programme (SCRP) estimates that since 1982 the P. rufus population in Sainte Luce has decreased by 65%.
+Research conducted by the SEED Madagascar Conservation Research Programme (SCRP) estimates that since 1982 the Madagascar Flying Fox population in Sainte Luce has decreased by 65%.
 SEED needs to support the development of a comprehensive conservation strategy from within the community if the Sainte Luce colony is going to survive.

 Our Conservation Research Programme volunteers collected data on the feeding habits of the Sainte Luce colony of P. rufus, to advise on a unique conservation strategy for the colony.
 Whilst volunteers conducted this research, SEED staff worked with the local community and key stakeholders to develop a locally enforced protected area around the colony’s roost tree.
 With the endorsement of local organisations, a ban on hunting and logging was enforced, limiting the threats to the population.
 Our Community Development volunteers were also involved with Project Rufus, building and erecting a bat hide in the protected area.
 This allowed guided tours to be run by local guides to view the bats whilst causing minimal disturbance to the colony.
 These tours provided an alternative source of income to logging and hunting for the local community, and enhanced ownership of the conservation effort within Sainte Luce.